-- (2) the space of branched double-cover of any quasi-alternating link bounds a negative definite 4-manifold W with $H_1(W) = 0$ [16, Proof of Lemma.
-3.6]; - (3) the Z/2Z knot Floer homology group of any quasi-alternating link is σ-thin [14, Theorem.
-2]; - (4) the reduced ordinary Khovanov homology group of any quasi-alternating link is σ-thin [14, Theorem.
-1]; - (5) the reduced odd Khovanov homology group of any quasi-alternating link is σ -thin [15, Remark after Proposition.
-5.2]; - (6) the determinant of any quasi-alternating link is bigger than the degree of its Q-polynomial [17, Theorem 2.2].
-This inequality was sharpened later to the determinant minus one is bigger than or equal to the degree of the Q-polynomial with equality holds only for (2, n)-torus links [21, Theorem 1.1].
+- (2) the space of branched double-cover of any quasi-alternating link bounds a negative definite 4-manifold W with $H_1(W) = 0$ [15, Proof of Lemma.
+3.6]; - (3) the $\mathbb{Z}/2\mathbb{Z}$ knot Floer homology group of any quasi-alternating link is σ -thin [13, Theorem.
+2]: - (4) the reduced ordinary Khovanov homology group of any quasi-alternating link is σ -thin [13, Theorem.
+1]; - (5) the reduced odd Khovanov homology group of any quasi-alternating link is σ -thin [14, Remark after Proposition.
+5.2]; - (6) the determinant of any quasi-alternating link is bigger than the degree of its Q-polynomial [16, Theorem 2.2].
+This inequality was sharpened to the determinant minus one is bigger than or equal to the degree of the Q-polynomial with equality holds only for (2, n)-torus links [20, Theorem 1.1].

-The main purpose of this paper is to introduce a new and simple obstruction for a link to be quasi-alternating in terms of Khovanov homology.
+The main purpose of this paper is to introduce a new and simple obstruction for a link to be quasi-alternating.
 More precisely, we prove that if the differential grading of the Khovanov homology of any quasi-alternating link has a gap, then the length of this gap is one.
 As an immediate application, we obtain that any gap in the Jones polynomial of any quasi-alternating link has length one.
 Moreover, a lower bound for the determinant of any such link is obtained in terms of the breadth of its Jones polynomial.
-The main result of this paper totally relies on establishing the Knight Move Conjecture [2, Conjecture 1] for the class of quasi-alternating links.
+The main result of this paper totally relies on establishing the Knight Move Conjecture for quasi-alternating links.

 Consequently, we prove that certain links are not quasi-alternating as the differential grading of their Khovanov homology has a gap of length bigger than one.
 On the other hand, we show that some subclasses of quasi-alternating links have no gaps in the differential grading of their Khovanov homology.
-This leads us to suggest Conjecture 4.13 that implies both Conjecture 2.3 in [5] and Conjecture 3.8 in [17].
+This leads us to suggest Conjecture 4.11 that implies both Conjecture 2.3 in [5] and Conjecture 3.8 in [16].